kravitexx/promptshare/README.md

 👉 **Community Member Management**: A user-friendly interface to manage community members, allowing role changes and removals.

-👉 **Admin-Specific Community Threads**: Enable admins to create Prompts specifically for their community.
+👉 **Admin-Specific Community Prompts**: Enable admins to create Prompts specifically for their community.

 👉 **Community Search with Pagination**: A community search feature with pagination for exploring different communities.